 Quick Tip: You may want to run the command around three times to fix all the problems.

-After complete, the process simply Restart the windows to take effect the changes system file checker has done.
+After completing, the process simply Restart the windows to take effect the changes the system file checker has done.

 Run DISM to Enable SFC to Complete its job

-If System file checker Results Windows Resource Protection found corrupt files but was unable to fix some of them Run DISM command That cause you need to which repairs the system image and allow SFC to Do its job.
+If System file checker Results Windows Resource Protection found corrupt files but was unable to fix some of them Run DISM command That cause you need to repair the system image and allow SFC to Do its job.

 How to view the details of an SFC scan results

 To see the details of a System File Checker stored in the CBS.Log file.
 You’ll need to make a readable copy on your desktop:

 This will create a sfclogs text document on the Desktop.
 Now Open the sfclogs.txt located on the desktop with Notepad.
 The file will contain all the details of the scanned system files and information for files that couldn’t be repaired.